SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 Tips for the exercises
 ------------------------------------------

-- **Organization**: you will soon arrive to exercises that will ask to run one or more simulations.
+- **Organization**: you will soon arrive to exercises that ask to run one or more simulations.
   To avoid overwriting previous simulation data, and to avoid forgetting where previous simulations were run (especially if you want to recheck your answers), create a new folder for each simulation, giving it a meaningful name, and keeping your data space organized.
   If it helps, you may also take notes on the path of the folders to remember where each simulation was run.
 - **Read the namelist**: the comments in the namelist and the defined variables contain also useful information for exercises.
 - **Read again the practical presentation**: some of the explained concepts may help you during the exercises.
-- **Parallelizing the simulations**: While working on a big supercomputer, to launch a new simulation you don't have to wait for the last one you have launched to be complete.
+- **Parallelizing the simulations**: While working on a supercomputer, normally to launch a new simulation you don't have to wait for the last one you have launched to be complete.
   If no computing resources are available yet, the newly launched simulations will wait in the queue.
 - **Questions?
 Doubts?** Ask the instructor!